github9175/JOS-operating-system/Lab1.md

 >What is the first instruction after the new mapping is established that would fail to work properly if the mapping weren't in place?
 Comment out the movl %eax, %cr0 in kern/entry.S, trace into it, and see if you were right.

 movl %eax, %cr0 enables paging.
 After this instruction, memory at 0x00100000 and at 0xf0100000 becomes the same.
 The first failed instruction if the mapping weren't in place is jmp *%eax.
-This is because %Eax stores 0xf010002c, an address outside of RAM.
+This is because of %Eax stores 0xf010002c, an address outside of RAM.

 >What is the first instruction after the new mapping is established that would fail to work properly if the mapping weren't in place?
 Comment out the movl %eax, %cr0 in kern/entry.S, trace into it, and see if you were right.

 movl %eax, %cr0 enables paging.
 After this instruction, memory at 0x00100000 and at 0xf0100000 becomes the same.
 The first failed instruction if the mapping weren't in place is jmp *%eax.
-This is because %Eax stores 0xf010002c, an address outside of RAM.
+This is because of %Eax stores 0xf010002c, an address outside of RAM.

 ### Exercise 8.
 > We have omitted a small fragment of code - the code necessary to print octal numbers using patterns of the form "%o".
 Find and fill in this code fragment.